plone/volto/docs/source/upgrade-guide/index.md

 ## Upgrading to Volto 10.x.x

+### Remove the Razzle plugins patch

+!!! warning
+    If you haven't upgraded your project to Volto 9.x.x and followed the upgrade guide instructions, you are set and you do not need to do anything.

+In order to have support for Razzle plugins as local modules we introduced a patch in 9.0.0 that addressed the lack of support in Razzle 3.3.7 .
+Unfortunately, not only that introduced more headaches than benefits, but inadvertently we introduced a bug on the patch.
+We've found a workaround to still support plugins as local modules without patching Razzle, however that forces you to delete the patch introduced in your projects if you followed the 9.x.x upgrade guide steps.

 ### getContent changes

 The content is no longer fetched from Volto with the `fullobjects` flag in the request.
 If your code relied on children being fully serialized with their parent, you should refactor it.
 Alternatively, you can set `settings.bbb_getContentFetchesFullobjects` to `true` to get the old behavior.

 ## Upgrading to Volto 9.x.x